All The Internet Marketing Tools You Need To Succeed Online

 even viewing some of my important pages.
 Ouch!

-So I redesigned some of the page layout and placed in
+So I redesigned some of the page layouts and placed in

 more professional looking graphics and the bounce rates